 Do Prescription Drugs Cause Birth Defects?

 About 90 percent of all pregnant women use prescription or over-the-counter (OTC) drugs at some point during their pregnancy.
 While many of these are safe to use when expecting, many types of drugs pose the threat of birth defects and should not be used by pregnant women.
 Doctors have a responsibility to prescribe to pregnant women only those medications that are absolutely necessary and that are safe for consumption during each particular stage of pregnancy.
-Failure to follow this medical standard may make this medical professional responsible for any birth defects with which a child is born.
+Failure to follow this medical standard may make this medical professional responsible for any birth defects with which a child is born and other hospital errors.

 Fact: As many as one in ten birth defects are caused by using OTC or prescription drugs during pregnancy.